richiectr360/ai-trip-planner/README.md

 **Live Demo**: [https://ai-trip-planner-jade.vercel.app/](https://ai-trip-planner-jade.vercel.app/)

 The **AI Travel Planner** is an intelligent web application that helps users plan and organize trips seamlessly with AI-driven recommendations.
-The app integrates several powerful technologies, including Google Geolocation API, Google Maps API, and OpenAI's API, to provide a rich, personalized experience for users.
+The app integrates several powerful technologies, including Google Geolocation API, Google Maps API, and Vertex AI API, to provide a rich, personalized experience for users.
 Whether it's selecting the best hotels, discovering places to visit, or planning activities, this app ensures efficient travel planning based on real-time data and user preferences.

 ## Problem the Project Solves